eiriksm/lunch-o-rama/README.md

 To add your own food module, fork the repo and add a new file in the directory `food_modules`

+Please also be sure to run the tests, and fix any issues you introduce.
+Tests are run with `make test`.

 ## Licence
 [WTFPL](http://en.wikipedia.org/wiki/WTFPL)